Why should plumbing installers use push-fit MDPE fittings?

 A leak in the water main is never good news, particularly if it’s underground.
 For the homeowner, it signals a substantial repair bill.
 For installers and housing developers, they can cause a heavy backlash and loss of reputation.

 Push-fit MDPE fittings, particularly those from the JG Speedfit range, will reduce issues in underground mains water plumbing but they’re often misunderstood.
-So we’ve produced a handy guide as to why plumbing installers should use push-fit MDPE fittings and how important they are.
+So we’ve produced a handy guide for plumbing installers, why they should use push-fit MDPE fittings, and how important they are.

 Connecting water to the mains is no easy task

 Fixing pipework underground is not as simple as fixing a leaking tap, and these repairs can be costly and time-consuming.
 It’s vital for installers who are concerned with the connections between mains and homes to be using the correct pipe and fitting material.

 Before we look at why use push-fit MDPE fittings let's have a look at what they are.
 The most common type of pipe and fitting material now used to connect water mains to homes is MDPE.
 MDPE stands for medium-density polyethylene, and is a robust, heavy duty material.